AlexKumar19/fastpages-APCSP/_posts/2023-04-30-AP_computers_networks.md

 Inspect Running Code: the inspect element on browser, shows what is happening behind what we see normally, cherry tomatoes when we debug in VS code
 Inspect Variables: see the values on the variables to debug and see what is happening

+## how does a computer work

+The basic parts of a computer are:
+Input devices: These devices allow users to input data into the computer, such as the keyboard, mouse, and microphone.
+Output devices: These devices allow users to see or hear the results of the computer's processing, such as the monitor, printer, and speakers.
+Storage devices: These devices store data that is not currently being used by the computer, such as the hard drive, CD-ROM, and DVD-ROM.
+Central processing unit (CPU): The CPU is the "brain" of the computer.
+It is responsible for carrying out the instructions that are given to it by the computer's software.
+Memory: Memory is used to store data that is currently being used by the computer, such as the operating system, applications, and data files.

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)